10 Best Places to Live in Virginia, 2024

 Though it sees its fair share of tourists each year, Virginia Beach is more than just a prime vacation destination.

-Beyond its amazing oceanfront views, Virginia Beach boasts a collection of suburban neighborhoods, affordable living, and tourist attractions.
+Beyond its amazing oceanfront views, Virginia Beach is suburban at heart, with affordable living, highly-rated schools, and plenty of attractions for families and singles.

-New residents move to Virginia Beach from Washington, DC, New York City, and Richmond, Virginia, meaning there are many city-slickers looking to make a much smaller city their home.
+New residents move to Virginia Beach from Washington, DC, New York City, and Richmond, Virginia, meaning there are many city-slickers looking to call a much smaller city home.

-That said, Virginia Beach is a beach city down to its bones and there’s no escaping it.
+That said, Virginia Beach is a beach city at its core.
 So, if you’re moving to the city, you’ll need to consider the neighborhood you choose very carefully.
 Little Neck, Town Center, and Chick’s Beach make for great starting points.

 Renting in Virginia Beach isn’t necessarily a break the bank experience, but you’ll need to set your apartment budget accordingly if you want to land a unit that lets you live like a king.

-As the city’s primary economy is driven by large corporations, including Busch, CBN, and Virginia Wesleyan University, there will be plenty of steady job opportunities to choose from during your job hunt.
+The city’s primary economy is driven by large corporations, including Busch, CBN, and Virginia Wesleyan University, so there are plenty of steady jobs to choose from as you relocate.

 Better yet, if you're ever looking to pick up extra side hustle work, the busy season is your friend.
 Resorts, hotels, and restaurants are always looking for extra help to accommodate the population surge during the warmer months.